Types of heat exchanger

 How do I know if my heat exchanger needs to be replaced?

-Signs that your heat exchanger may need to be replaced include cracks, holes, excessive rust or corrosion, or a decrease in heating or cooling efficiency.
-It's best to have a professional HVAC technician inspect the heat exchanger regularly.
+Signs your heat exchanger may need replacement include cracks, holes, excessive corrosion, or reduced heating/cooling performance.
+It's best to have a professional HVAC technician inspect it annually.

 Connect with certified professionals in your area